 “Cursed Child” Finally Gave Us the Harry We All Needed

-We’ve left 2016 and welcomed in a new year!
-I’ll be honest here: I think it has taken me until now for Cursed Child to sink in.
+We’ve left 2016 and welcomed a new year!
+I’ll be honest here: I think it has taken me until now for Harry Potter and the Cursed Child to sink in.
 Put simply, watching Harry on stage was painful.
 Jamie Parker’s portrayal of our hero was fantastic, but I saw something of myself in him that I wasn’t ready for.